codeigniter4/CodeIgniter4/README.md

 ## Repository Management

+CodeIgniter is developed completely on a volunteer basis.
+As such, please give up to 7 days for your issues to be reviewed.
+If you haven't heard from one of the team in that time period, feel free to leave a comment on the issue so that it gets brought back to our attention.

 We use Github issues to track **BUGS** and to track approved **DEVELOPMENT** work packages.
 We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.